-In doing so, the European Union is ending a market distortion that has led to an unequal playing field, to the detriment of European commerce as a whole.
+In doing so, the European Union has ended a market distortion that has led to an unequal playing field, to the detriment of European commerce as a whole.

-The current core postal business – low-value-consignments – will be subject to a new, fully digital and simplified customs clearance procedure.
+The current core postal business – low-value-consignments – is now subject to a new, fully digital and simplified customs clearance procedure.

 This brings to an end the privilege and de-facto monopoly on paper-based customs clearance currently enjoyed by the designated postal operators.
 Additional regulations, resulting in fully digital freight information systems, will follow in the coming years.

-Furthermore, on 1 January 2021 the Universal Postal Union will introduce worldwide mandatory advanced digital prior notification – electronic advanced data (EAD) – for each cross-border mail piece containing commercial items in the networks of designated postal operators.
+Furthermore, on 1 January 2021 the Universal Postal Union introduced worldwide mandatory advanced digital prior notification – electronic advanced data (EAD) – for each cross-border mail piece containing commercial items carried within the networks of designated postal operators.